 When to use which?

-If you are building an internal AI tool, you face a trade-off:
+If you are building an AI feature, you now have three architectural choices:

 Recap